-All of the quoted assets have a daily price, and therefore are valued using market prices on the last trading day before our year end.
+All of the quoted assets have a daily price, and therefore are valued using market prices within one day of our Saturday year end date.

 Unquoted investments are stated at values provided by the fund manager in accordance with relevant guidance.
-Some of the unquoted investments are valued on a weekly basis, some are valued on a monthly basis, and others are only valued on a quarterly basis.
-Based on asset values at the current year end, 48% of the unquoted assets are valued based on a valuation from fund managers as at 31 December 2022, and a further 10% are valued at 3 January 2023, in both cases they are adjusted for cash movements and rolled backwards using a suitable index if there is one.
-The fund managers' 31 December 2022 valuations for the remaining 42% of unquoted assets, which have a carrying value of £286.0m at the current period end, are not available until after these consolidated financial statements are approved and so the only available valuations for these funds at the current year is the 30 September 2022 valuations from the fund managers, which are adjusted for cash movements and rolled forward to our year end date using a suitably-correlated index where one is available.
+Some of the unquoted funds are valued on a weekly basis, some are valued on a monthly basis, and others are only valued on a quarterly basis.
+Based on asset values at the current year end, 13% of the unquoted assets are valued based on a valuation from the fund manager within one day of our year end date, and a further 22% are valued at 30 November 2023, adjusted for cash movements and rolled forwards using a suitably-correlated index if one is available.
+The fund managers' 31 December 2023 valuations for the remaining 65% of unquoted assets, which have a carrying value of £303.1m at the current period end, are not available until after these consolidated financial statements are prepared and so the only available valuations for these funds at the current year end is the 30 September 2023 valuations from the fund managers, which are adjusted for cash movements and rolled forward to our year end date using a suitably-correlated index where one is available.